Rob12138/NN-IQS/README.md

   For the transition region files, the wanted data points are further picked from the array to form a 1D list.

   The difference can also be seen from the import in the ipynb file.

+* We keep the input resolution as 48x48.

+  x2, x3, and x4 are tested with the original 196x196 resolution dataset.

+  While x6, x8, and x10 are tested with a newly generated 480x480 resolution dataset.

+  The number of error files will be different therefore.
 ### ipynb file
 This file import all the data and plot the graph.

 Note that the import steps may have a little difference for the two types of files, and that the directory may need to be adjusted.